stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 ### Tax Rate

+- `k.GetTaxRate(ctx) (taxRate sdk.Dec)`
+- `k.SetTaxRate(ctx, taxRate sdk.Dec)`

-`sdk.Dec` representing the on-chain Tax Rate policy lever for the current epoch.
+`sdk.Dec` representing the value of the Tax Rate policy lever for the current epoch.

 - default value: `sdk.NewDecWithPrec(1, 3)` (0.1%)

 ### Reward Weight

+- `k.GetRewardWeight(ctx) sdk.Dec`
+- `k.SetRewardWeight(ctx, rewardWeight sdk.Dec)`

-`sdk.Dec` representing the on-chain Reward Weight policy lever, _Luna burn rate_, for the current epoch.
+`sdk.Dec` representing the value of the Reward Weight policy lever for the current epoch.

 - default value: `sdk.NewDecWithPrec(5, 2)` (5%)

 ### Tax Caps

-`sdk.Int` indexed per denomination `denom`.
+- `k.GetTaxCap(ctx, denom string) sdk.Int`
+- `k.SetTaxCap(ctx, denom string, taxCap sdk.Int)`

+Treasury keeps a `KVStore` that maps a denomination `denom` to an `sdk.Int` that represents that maximum income that can be generated from taxes on a transaction in that denomination.

+For instance, if a transaction's value were 100 SDT, and tax rate and tax cap 5% and 1 SDT respectively, the income generated from the transaction would be 1 SDT.

 ### Tax Proceeds

+- `k.RecordEpochTaxProceeds(ctx, delta sdk.Coins)`
+- `k.PeekEpochTaxProceeds(ctx) sdk.Coins`

 `sdk.Coins`

 ### Epoch Initial Issuance

-- `k.GetEpochInitialIssuance(ctx) (res sdk.Coins)`
 - `k.RecordEpochInitialIssuance(ctx)`
-- `k.SetEpochInitialIssuance(ctx, issuance sdk.Coins)`
 - `k.PeekEpochSeigniorage(ctx) sdk.Int`

-An `sdk.Coins` that represents the total supply of Luna at the beginning of the epoch.
-Note that peeking will give the total amount of µLuna instead of `sdk.Coins` for convenience.
+`sdk.Coins` that represents the total supply of Luna at the beginning of the epoch.
+Recording the initial issuance will automatically use the [`Supply`](dev-spec-supply.md) to determine the total issuance of Luna.
+Note: peeking will return the total amount of µLuna as `sdk.Int` instead of `sdk.Coins` for convenience.

 ### Historical Indicators